swaxi/GEOL-QMAPS/README.md

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)

 Done, not sure what to do with other unique layers, copy them over?
+Should we add a provenance field?

 ## Credits
 Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin